kyma-project/cloud-manager/docs/user/README.md

 ## What is Cloud Manager?

 Cloud Manager is a central component that manages access to additional hyperscaler resources from the Kyma Runtime cluster.
 Its responsibility is to bring hyperscaler products/resources into the Kyma cluster in a secure way.
-Once Cloud Manager as a module is enabled in the Kyma cluster, Cloud Manager's features give you access to the respective products and resources of the hyperscaler providers.
+Once Cloud Manager as a module is added in the Kyma cluster, Cloud Manager's features give you access to the respective products and resources of the hyperscaler providers.

 ## Features